Get the highlights in your inbox every week.

 Do you use a dedicated project management tool?

 Opensource.com has surveyed the landscape of popular open source project management tools.
-We've done this before—but this year we've added a twist.
+We've done this before—but this time we've added a twist.
 This time, we're looking specifically at tools that support agile methodology, including related practices such as Scrum, Lean, and Kanban.

 For this roundup, we looked at the project management tools we covered in 2014, 2015, and 2016 and plucked the ones that support agile, then did research to uncover any additions or changes.
-Whether your organization is already using agile or is one of the many planning to adopt agile approaches in 2018, one of these seven open source project management tools, in no particular order, may be exactly what you're looking for.
+Whether your organization is already using agile or is one of the many planning to adopt agile approaches, one of these seven open source project management tools, in no particular order, may be exactly what you're looking for.

 MyCollab is a suite of three collaboration modules for small and midsize businesses: project management, customer relationship management (CRM), and document creation and editing software.
 There are two licensing options: a commercial "ultimate" edition, which is faster and can be run on-premises or in the cloud, and the open source "community edition," which is the version we're interested in here.

 The community edition doesn't have a cloud option and is slower, due to not using query cache, but provides essential project management features, including tasks, issues management, activity stream, roadmap view, and a Kanban board for agile teams.
 While it doesn't have a separate mobile app, it works on mobile devices as well as Linux, Unix, Windows, and MacOS.

 [Read next: Beware the dark side of agile project management]

 The source code for the latest version of MyCollab is available on GitHub.
 It is licensed under AGPLv3 and requires a Java runtime and MySQL stack to operate.
 It's available for download for Linux, Unix, Windows, and MacOS.